Unveiling Tilray Brands (TLRY)'s Value: Is It Really Priced Right? A Comprehensive Guide

 Link: These companies may deliver higher future returns at reduced risk.

-Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
-Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
-Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
-Tilray Brands has a cash-to-debt ratio of 0.76, which is worse than 51.91% of 1048 companies in the Drug Manufacturers industry.
-GuruFocus ranks the overall financial strength of Tilray Brands at 5 out of 10, which indicates that the financial strength of Tilray Brands is fair.
+Companies with poor financial strength pose a high risk of permanent capital loss to investors.
+To mitigate this risk, it's crucial to review a company's financial strength before purchasing shares.
+Key indicators such as the cash-to-debt ratio and interest coverage can provide valuable insights.
+With a cash-to-debt ratio of 0.76, Tilray Brands ranks lower than 52.27% of 1058 companies in the Drug Manufacturers industry.
+Its overall financial strength is rated 5 out of 10, indicating fair financial health.

 Profitability and Growth

-Investing in profitable companies, especially those that have demonstrated consistent profitability over the long term, poses less risk.
-A company with high profit margins is also typically a safer investment than one with low profit margins.
-Tilray Brands has been profitable 3 over the past 10 years.
-Over the past twelve months, the company had a revenue of $627.10 million and Loss Per Share of $2.29.
-Its operating margin is -29.11%, which ranks worse than 76.33% of 1035 companies in the Drug Manufacturers industry.
-Overall, GuruFocus ranks the profitability of Tilray Brands at 4 out of 10, which indicates poor profitability.
+Investing in profitable companies carries less risk, particularly if they have demonstrated consistent profitability over the long term.
+Tilray Brands has been profitable for 3 years over the past 10 years, generating revenues of $627.10 million in the past 12 months.
+However, with an operating margin of -29.11%, it ranks worse than 76.44% of 1044 companies in the Drug Manufacturers industry, indicating poor profitability.

-Growth is probably the most important factor in the valuation of a company.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of Tilray Brands is-18.5%, which ranks worse than 88.95% of 914 companies in the Drug Manufacturers industry.
-The 3-year average EBITDA growth rate is -110.5%, which ranks worse than 98.86% of 881 companies in the Drug Manufacturers industry.
+Growth is a critical factor in a company's valuation.
+The 3-year average annual revenue growth rate of Tilray Brands is -18.5%, ranking lower than 88.64% of 924 companies in the Drug Manufacturers industry.
+The 3-year average EBITDA growth rate is -110.5%, which is worse than 98.88% of 889 companies in the industry.

-Another way to look at the profitability of a company is to compare its return on invested capital and the weighted cost of capital.
-Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
-The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-We want to have the return on invested capital higher than the weighted cost of capital.
-For the past 12 months, Tilray Brands's return on invested capital is -4.05, and its cost of capital is 17.4.

 Conclusion

-In conclusion, the stock of Tilray Brands (NASDAQ:TLRY) is estimated to be fairly valued.
-The company's financial condition is fair, but its profitability is poor.
-Its growth ranks worse than 98.86% of 881 companies in the Drug Manufacturers industry.
-To learn more about Tilray Brands stock, you can check out its 30-Year Financials here.
+In conclusion, Tilray Brands (NASDAQ:TLRY) appears to be modestly undervalued.
+The company's financial condition is fair, but its profitability is poor, and its growth ranks lower than 98.88% of 889 companies in the Drug Manufacturers industry.
+To learn more about Tilray Brands stock, check out its 30-Year Financials here.

 This article first appeared on GuruFocus.